-- V.36 A number of improvements could be made to D81, including on income and capital.
-However, the quality of financial disclosure on pensions is particularly poor83 and could be improved by a requirement to: - a) provide the information from State Pension forecast (BR19) - b) list all other pensions separately - c) specify the name of the pension provider in each case - d) specify the type of pension in each case - e) say whether the pension is in payment or not
+- V.39 A number of improvements could be made to D81, including on income and capital.
+However, the quality of financial disclosure on pensions is particularly poor and could be improved by a requirement to: - provide the information from State Pension forecast (BR19); - · list all other pensions separately; - specify the name of the pension provider in each case; - specify the type of pension in each case; - say whether the pension is in payment or not; - provide the CE of each pension and the date of the CE; - provide the capital value of any Additional State Pension or Protected Payment (BR20); - say whether an expert has been involved; if so, and if the expert has provided a Defined Contribution Fund Equivalent (DCFE), state the DCFE.

-83 See Woodward HD with Sefton M, Pensions on Divorce 2014 Ch 4, in which inter alia it was found that pension disclosure was inadequate or unclear in more than two thirds of the 130 cases assessed by the expert.
+Woodward, H. D., Sefton, M. (2014) Pensions on divorce: an empirical study -ORCA (cardiff.ac.uk) Nuffield Foundation.
+Chapter 4 in which inter alia it was found that pension disclosure was inadequate or unclear in more than two thirds of the 130 cases assessed by the expert.